Skip to content

 3-5 workflows audited

-Payroll, daily reports, change orders, intake, AP — whichever ones are bleeding.
-Real walkthroughs with your team, not surveys.
+Payroll, dailies, change orders, intake, AP.
+Whichever ones are bleeding.
+Real walkthroughs with your team, not a survey.

 ROI-ranked roadmap

-Each workflow gets an hours-saved estimate, build difficulty, and risk.
+Hours saved, build difficulty, risk.
+Ranked.
 You see the order of attack before signing anything bigger.

 1 quick win shipped

-By the end of week one, at least one workflow is already saving hours.
-Proves the pattern before you commit further.
+End of week one, at least one workflow is already saving hours.
+Proves the pattern before you commit to a build.

 02Not for everyone